microweber/microweber/src/MicroweberPackages/Payment/README.md

 This package is responsible for managing  payment methods.

-To add new payment method you need to create a new class that extends `MicroweberPackages\Payment\Drivers\AbstractPaymentMethod` and implement the abstract methods.
+To add new payment method you need to create a new class that extends `Modules\Payment\Drivers\AbstractPaymentMethod` and implement the abstract methods.

 ## Add new provider